cwqt/lssx/README.md

 # zephyr
-A Box2D-focused engine for lssx.
+A Box2D wrapper for lssx.

 ```moon
 Physics.beginContact = (a, b, coll) ->